 All rooms on the ships are air conditioned and heated.
 All ships have individual controls in the staterooms.

 Choice of complimentary wine, beer or soft drinks will be included with dinner & lunch and sparkling wine with breakfast on Avalon Europe river cruises.
 In Europe, Asia and South America, coffee and tea are available free of charge throughout the day from "early riser" breakfast through dinner.
-On the Yangtze and in the Galápagos, wine is included with all dinners.
-On the Mekong, Irrawaddy, and Amazon rivers, complimentary coffee, tea, soft drinks, and local beer/spirits is available throughout the day and wine is included with lunch & dinner.
+In the Galápagos, wine is included with all dinners.
+On the Mekong and Ganges rivers, complimentary coffee, tea, soft drinks, and local beer/spirits is available throughout the day and wine is included with lunch & dinner.
 On the Amazon River, complimentary coffee, tea, select soft drinks, and local beer/spirits are available throughout the day.
 Wine is included with dinner.

 Your comfort is our first concern.
 Onboard and onshore dress codes are casual.
 Please bring comfortable walking shoes for sightseeing.
 Dinner attire is casual—open-neck shirts and slacks for men; slacks, skirts, or dresses for ladies.
 Coats and ties may be worn if preferred.
 The Welcome and Farewell Dinners in Europe are dressy, but not formal.
 On the Mekong, Ganges, Amazon, and Galápagos, dressy attire, coats, and ties are not recommended due to the warm, humid climate.